Zhengro/kinect_tag_detection/README.md

 ## Usage

 Follow the steps in [Test apriltag_ros](#test-apriltag_ros) to run the detector.
-Download some scripts for different functions.
+Then, download some scripts for different functions.

 1. To check camera info, run:
 ```
 cd ~/catkin_ws/src/iai_kinect2/kinect2_bridge/